MetricSign

 Can MetricSign alert me when an ADF pipeline fails with this error?

-Yes — MetricSign captures ADF pipeline failures and surfaces the root cause error code so your team is notified before users see stale Power BI reports.
+Yes — MetricSign captures ADF pipeline failures, extracts the root cause error code from the activity output, and fires an alert with the specific MySQL error.
+Your team gets notified within minutes, before users notice stale Power BI reports.

 Other authentication errors